Petey Williams: Second return to Impact Wrestling (2017–2021)

-WWE (2022-present)
+WWE (2022–present)

 In January 2022, it was reported Williams had signed with WWE as a producer.
 He appeared on the December 5, 2022 edition of Raw breaking up the brawl alongside various WWE officials between Bobby Lashley and Seth "Freakin" Rollins only for him to get accidentally speared by Lashley.

 Professional wrestling style and persona

 Having popularised the sunset flip piledriver, which he called the Canadian Destroyer, Williams has been credited as the inventor of the move, though there is evidence of Amazing Red performing it in the 1990s.
 According to Williams, the move was suggested to him in 2003 while travelling to an IWA Mid-South show along with Chris Sabin and Truth Martini.
 Williams and Sabin originally planned to use the move in their match together but decided against it.
 The next month, Williams debuted the move in a match against Matt Sydal.
 During the mid 2000s, it was viewed as a powerful and popular move; the devastation of the piledriver combined with the acrobatics of the flip appeared like an animation from a video game.
 In the 2010s, several wrestlers adopted the Canadian Destroyer as a transition move.
-Williams has complained about this fact as his move was intended to be a finishing manoeuver.
+Williams has complained about this fact as his move was intended to be a finishing maneuver.
+In the later part of the 2010s, many wrestlers began to use the Canadian Destroyer as finishers, such as Adam Cole, which he calls the "Panama Sunrise".